msalafia/deblog/README.md

 If you are that kind of _lazy_ javascript developer that uses lots of compulsive console.logs() in the code that will never be removed, Deblog is made for you.

 You can configure the Deblog instance for your project defining specific logging methods with a mnemonic name depending on the case they will be used.
 You can also customize them with a **tag** that will be attached as an header of the logged message.
 All of these logging methods (named **logs** in the context of Deblog.js) provides a flag to enable or disable them.
-Therefore, in the future, when you don't need a particular log in tour console, you can simply change its flag in the Deblog instance configuration.
+Therefore, in the future, when you don't need a particular log in your console, you can simply change its flag in the Deblog instance configuration.

 ## Quickstart